hackclub/OnBoard/projects/PCBHeater/README.md

 ---
-name: "FIRST LAST"
+name: "Elias Duckworth"
-slack_handle: "@SLACK HANDLE"
+slack_handle: "@EliasDuck"
-github_handle: "@GITHUB HANDLE"
+github_handle: "@EliasDuck"
 tutorial: # Link to the tutorial if you used one
 ---